 - Seamless integrations – Connects with tools like ServiceNow, Atlassian, HaloITSM, and Axonius, while offering APIs and workflows to automate IT operations.

-Lansweeper reviews
+Lansweeper strengths

 As of October 2025, Lansweeper maintains solid user ratings across major review platforms: